willmeyburgh/willmeyburgh.github.io/docs/about.md

 ## Beyond the Code

-When I'm not coding, I enjoy philosophing, exploring different schools of thought and pondering the big questions.
-I also practice meditation to cultivate mindfulness and find inner peace.
+When I'm not immersed in code, I'm often found exploring the depths of philosophy.
+My reflections are particularly shaped by the profound insights of Nietzsche, the wisdom of Buddhism and Taoism, and the practical resilience offered by the Stoics.
+This intellectual exploration, alongside my meditation practice, helps cultivate mindfulness and a deeper understanding of the world.
 Additionally, I enjoy gaming, which provides a fun way to unwind and engage with creative storytelling.